Immigration fraud is high on lotsa scammers “to-do” list.

 Have circumstantial and direct evidence to file with your report.

-Address your letter to the US Immigration Official who interviewed you and your spouse.
-Their name and address is on the letter USCIS sent to you and your spouse declaring they were granted conditional status.
+Address your letter to the U.S. Immigration Official who interviewed you and your spouse.
 Include the immigration center’s Director also.

 To my surprise, reporting his fraud was one of the hardest, most horrible things

 I have ever had to do in my life.

 Immigration officials have seen every scam under the sun.
 They’re experts at recognizing immigration fraud.
 If it’s true love they will favor your application.
 They smell fraud from miles away.

 Unless you’re in on the scam, USCIS is on your side.

 If the USCIS Official takes you into separate rooms, or interviews you one after another alone, they suspect something.
 Take this moment as a benefit.
 Use it.
 Stop.
 Be sure.
 Take a breath.
 Take this as a sign.